A Word About Using

 IN THE PROCESS I HAVE DISCOVERED A SIMPLE FACT:

-On any given topic or issue, there is either a lot of information on the Web, or almost none.
+On any given topic or issue, there is either a lot of information readily available on the Web, or almost none.
 Which is the case can be determined in about 2-3 hours.

 Simply put, if you don't find a lot of information on the Web in 2-3 hours, you won't find much, no matter how much additional time you spend.